 The cymbals are all made from B8 bronze.
 Although that’s a lower-quality material than what the previous cymbals are made of, the cymbals in this pack are still highly valuable in a setup.

-They all have high-pitched tones and are great for styles like hip-hop and rap.
+The cymbals all have high-pitched tones that I think are great for styles like hip-hop.
 The pack would also work quite well on a kid’s drum set.

 Pros